Where to Find Bookkeeping Services for Your Small Business

 2. See if you can find reviews for their services.

-3. Look them up on your accounting software’s directory of bookkeepers certified in your software.
+3. Look them up on your accounting software’s directory of bookkeepers certified in the software.

 4. Consult professional bookkeeping trade groups, accounting blogs or industry forums to see if they are listed.